psu13/mutable-hakyll/posts/mahler-too.md

 an organ.
 Mahler is the most heavy metal rock and roll music in the symphonic repertoire.[^1]

 All of this sounded great on Friday from the floor.
 It was even better up in Family circle on Sunday.
-From above you can both hear _and_ see all the big moments, every solo, every intricate multi-layered texture, every drop to almost but not quite complete silence, and every time that brass section really lets it rip (both on stage _and_ off stage!).
+From above you can both _see_ and hear the music move around the orchestra: every solo, every intricate multi-layered texture, every drop to almost but not quite complete silence, and every time that brass section really lets it rip (both on stage _and_ off stage!).
 They should take this record they are making and cut it up into a demo reel for orchestral dynamics just so people can know what they are missing out on.
 After hearing the thing live and really concentrating on it I can see why people get obsessed with this piece.
 There is so much always going on, you just want to sit through it all again to try and pick up more. [^2]

 Sadly, some of these glories were interrupted by: